 On August 2nd, 1997, my son Justin was supposed to be home at 12:00 A.M.
 At about 11:30, I called his phone to make sure he would be home on time because I was ready to go to bed.
 He was at a friend’s home playing videogames and asked to stay out until 1:00 A.M.
 I agreed, but told him he must be home by 1:00, no later.

 At 12:40 A.M.
-I heard the doorknob jiggle so I got up and started towards the door, thinking it was Justin. looking at the clock as I thought, wow he’s home early.
-Once I got to the door I realized I did not hear him set his alarm on his car.
-Then I heard a loud noise.
+I heard the doorknob jiggle.
+I got up and started towards the door, thinking it was Justin.
+I had looked at the clock because I thought, wow he’s home early.
+I stopped before I got to the door because I did not hear him set his alarm on his car.
+I heard a loud noise.
 My door was kicked in.
-Then I heard someone scream, “Get down Ma’am” or “Lay down Ma’am.”
+I heard someone scream, “Get down Ma’am” or “Lay down Ma’am.”
 I was so scared that all I could think was to get to the bedroom where my husband Mike was sleeping.
-Screaming I ran for my husband.
+I ran, screaming for my husband.

 I made it to the bedroom and tried to close and hold the door to keep the intruders out.
 It never closed all the way but enough so that they could not come through it.
 I was screaming as my husband ran over and the door broke in half over my body.
 I do not remember if they shot through the door before it broke or if they shot after it broke.
 But I know that I took a 9MM bullet to the chest.
 We still do not know if Mike was shot once at this time because he does not remember.
 Mike began pushing them out of the bedroom and I guess he was trying to push them out of our home.
 They were hitting him and fighting him because he was fighting for his life.

 I called 911 and told them our address and that we were being shot.
-Hangin up the phone, I could still hear them fighting in the living room.
+I hung up the phone.
+I could still hear them fighting in the living room.
 I thought about the gun that was within my reach.
 Thankfully the gunlock was not on the gun, since Mike had been gone overnight the night before.
-I grabbed the gun and did what Mike had always showed me, I cocked it and I took the safety off.
-What if I run out and shoot, will I shoot Mike?.
+I grabbed the gun and did what Mike had always showed me.
+I cocked it and I took the safety off.
+I thought, if I run out and shoot, I will shoot Mike.
 Then I thought, if I run out and shoot over their heads, they will run and everything will be okay.